janegilring/posts/jeffbrown/azure-automation-3/azure-automation-3.md

 ## Conclusion

 With Hybrid Worker Groups, you extend the runbook's functionality by moving outside the Azure sandbox environment.
-Hybrid Worker Groups enable you to execute time-intensive runbooks and access resources not available to Azure.
+Hybrid Worker Groups enable you to execute time-intensive runbooks and access resources not available from Azure.
 With Azure Automation, you no longer need to schedule tasks to run on individual servers, and Hybrid Workers enable you to group multiple servers together for executing runbooks.
+Thank you for reading and good luck in your Azure Automation deployment!